-Whether you are the person who enjoys the sense of accomplishment from a sparkling home or is the one who immediately has anxiety and forgets some of the tasks, everyone will benefit from setting up a cleaning routine in a bullet journal.
+These Bullet Journal Cleaning Layouts are just what you need whether you are the person who enjoys the sense of accomplishment from a sparkling home or is the one who immediately has anxiety and forgets some of the tasks, everyone will benefit from setting up these cleaning layouts.

 Personally, keeping a bullet journal keeps me organized and focused.
 Especially when it comes to cleaning.
 I find it less off-putting than in the past.
 It helps me remember what tasks need to be done, what’s been done and what if left to do.

 If you aren’t keeping a bullet journal, you are missing the boat!
 Starting one has been one of the best things I’ve ever done.
 It keeps my whole life organized.
 In particular, my cleaning routine.
-Since adding cleaning charts, nothing is forgotten and I hold myself accountable.
+Since adding bullet journal cleaning layouts, nothing is forgotten and I hold myself accountable.

 What you need to start:

 Before you move into the lovely bullet journal spreads I have to show you, I want to recommend some of the products I use for my own bullet journaling.